 Applying for Jobs: 10 Common Mistakes to Avoid

-We are teaming up with Graduate-jobs to share careers guidance and tips for applications.
-Also check out our Instagram for their Job of the Week and why it might be the ideal role for you.
-Here’s their first blog on what not to do when you’re applying for jobs!
+Graduate-jobs share careers guidance and tips for applications as well as listing current openings.
+Read their blog on what not to do when you’re applying for jobs!

 Photo: Career Attraction